As Dan Brown in his book The Da Vinci Code writes, “Nothing in Christianity is original.”

 3. Turned water into wine.

-Again, as noted, point 2 can be dismissed because we don’t know when Jesus was born.
+Again, point 2 can be dismissed because we don’t know when Jesus was born.

 18. That Jesus is a copy of Krishna is rejected by scholars.

 Some claim that Jesus is a copy of Krishna, they claim in the following comparisons that Krishna was:

 2. That there was an infant massacre.

 3. That there was a star in the East that guided the wise men to his birth.

 5. Was resurrected.